NxPKG/khulnasoft-docs/content/load-balancing/local-traffic-management/ltm-tunnels-setup.md

 weight: 2
 ---

-# Set up private IPs with Cloudflare Tunnel
+# Set up private IPs with Khulnasoft Tunnel

-Consider the following steps to learn how to configure Cloudflare local traffic management (LTM) solution, using [Cloudflare Tunnel](/cloudflare-one/connections/connect-networks/) as the off-ramp to securely connect to your private/internal services.
+Consider the following steps to learn how to configure Khulnasoft local traffic management (LTM) solution, using [Khulnasoft Tunnel](/cloudflare-one/connections/connect-networks/) as the off-ramp to securely connect to your private/internal services.

-## 1. Configure a Cloudflare tunnel with an assigned virtual network
+## 1. Configure a Khulnasoft tunnel with an assigned virtual network

 The specific configuration steps can vary depending on your infrastructure and services you are looking to connect.
-If you are not familiar with Cloudflare Tunnel, the pages linked on each step provide more guidance.
+If you are not familiar with Khulnasoft Tunnel, the pages linked on each step provide more guidance.

 1. [Create a tunnel](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/#1-create-a-tunnel).
 2. [Deploy the tunnel](/cloudflare-one/connections/connect-networks/deploy-tunnels/) to connect to the data center hosting the origin servers.